aijaz/FlaskCeleryDocker/README.md

 Once the load test is stopped, you can run `monitor_queues.sh` to view how quickly the queue is processed.
 You can speed up the processing of the queue by adding more celery workers via `launch_celery_worker.sh`.

+### Task Status

+When you visit http://localhost:8000/flask/heavy the Flask server returns a JSON object that includes the task id.
+You can use this task id to query the status of the task using http://localhost:8000/flask/status?task_id=xxxxx where `xxxxx` is the task id returned by `/flask/heavy`.

+You can retrieve a list of all tasks by visiting http://localhost:8000/flask/tasks.